 Many of the challenges that we have been facing as humans, on earth, relate to the stories that we tend to tell ourselves about what constitutes nourishment in our lives.
-This experience will encourage you to think, deeply reflect and explore together in profoundly out-of-the-box ways.
-We encourage this level of engagement so we can together imagine radically restorative ways of caring for our diverse selves and for the planet we belong to.
+The Food Journey experience encouraged participants to think, deeply reflect and imagine together radically restorative ways of caring for our diverse selves and for the planet we belong to.

-As part of the first session process, each participant will be set a task of bringing together, over a few weeks, a local cornucopia of ‘food’ experience on a tray, with guidance by the facilitator.
-We will use this collection to co-fabricate a dynamic experience facilitated by the Community Centred Knowledge collective.
+As part of the first session process, each participant was set a task of bringing together, over a few weeks, a local cornucopia of ‘food’ experience on a tray, with guidance by the facilitator.
+This collection was used to co-fabricate a dynamic experience facilitated by the Community Centred Knowledge collective.

-For the second, main session, we will voyage across continents and time zones, whilst stirring memories and emotions as each participant embodies the experiences of the foods that have migrated with people across four continents.
+For the second, main session, participants were taken on a voyage across continents and time zones, whilst stirring memories and emotions as each participant embodied the experiences of the foods that have migrated with people across four continents.

-In the third session we will together recoup and reflect upon what we have gained through the shared experience in a conversation which connects experience between the present worlds with past and future worlds.
-Through this, we hope to enable each participant to go back out into the world transformed as well as equipped to transform, each of us reconnecting ways of nourishing, in ways that are considerate, compassionate and mindful.
+In the third session, participants recouped and reflected upon what they gained through the shared experience in a conversation which connects experience between the present worlds with past and future worlds.
+The hope for this session was to enable each participant to go back out into the world transformed as well as equipped to transform, each of us reconnecting ways of nourishing, in ways that are considerate, compassionate and mindful.